MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 1. Tap **Main** ![Main menu](media/hamburger-icon.png "Main menu button"), and then select the account you're signed in to.

-2. Move the **Dynamics 365 for Sales Timeline** slider to the Off position.
+2. Move the **Dynamics 365 for Sales Timelines** toggle to the Off position.

    > [!div class=mx-imgBorder]
    > ![Notes output options](media/note-output-options.png "Notes output options")